 Louisville, KY | New York, NY

-We are Proud that a majority of The Staff, Governance and Leadership of both IDEAS xLab and Creative AGents of Change are comprised of Women, LGBTQ or People of Color and represent Different faith Traditions.
+We are proud that a majority of staff, governance and leadership comprised are comprised of women, LGBTQ or People of Color and represent different faith traditions.

 Ayelet Danielle Aldouby | Chief Curator + Partner (New York, NY)